 All living things need water to survive.

-SCADAfarm represents technology powered by the Industrial Internet of Things (IIoT) that lets farmers watch and manipulate irrigation pumps spread over substantial geographic areas that include multiple farms.
+SCADAfarm represents technology powered by the Industrial Internet of Things (IIoT).
+So that lets farmers watch and manipulate irrigation pumps spread over substantial geographic areas that include multiple farms.
 By using a complementing app that works on computers or portable devices, farmers can do essential, water-related tasks from afar, such as check soil moisture level s, turn water supplies on and off and alter watering depths.

 Information is also provided via GPS mapping and meteorological data.
 This insight could help farmers plan whether they might need to make changes to water distribution specifics through the SCADAfarm system.
 Since the system captures data across certain time periods, farmers can also review performance-related statistics.